 |Temperament:||Playful, friendly, goofy|

 Thanks to both of its parents, the Boxerdoodle is likely to be an active, silly dog with plenty of personality.
 They are typically sensitive and loving, making them loyal companions.
 Their sensitivity does make them sensitive to scolding, though, so they are best trained with positive reinforcement methods to maintain their confidence.
 Many Boxerdoodles are protective of their family and can be good companions for children.
-Their large size and active nature do mean they are a better fit for older children than younger children, though.
+However, their large size and active nature do mean they are a better fit for older children than younger children.

 18. Whoodle (Wheaten Terrier x Poodle)